R-Pi-Cubed/PiCubed/README.md

 Most of those things are wrong.

 It is indeed shocking just how much inaccurate, old and biased information there is about the subject of setting up a Minecraft server on a Pi.
-That is indeed one of the reasons for this script.
+That is indeed one of the reasons for this repository.
 Question everything you read.
-That includes anything you read here.
-If you see something that seems inaccurate please point it out.
+That includes anything you read here. **If you see something that seems inaccurate please point it out**.

 A Raspberry Pi can absolutley run a Minecraft server for you and a few friends.
 It can do just about anything that an expensive hosting service can do.
 The limitation is scale.
 You will not be hosting a server for 100 of your classmates all online at once.
 Even 10 may be a stretch.
 You can add google style maps, discord webhooks to message you activity on your server or plugins to add mobhead drops.
 But as your server complexity grows so must your knowledge.
 Manage your expectations and have realistic goals and you will be happy with your server for years to come.